troe27/UU-GWAS04/docs/index.md

-We have added a function for this <a id="raw-url" href="https://raw.githubusercontent.com/troe27/UU-GWAS04/master/scripts/plot_QQ_function.R">plot_QQ_function.R</a>. you can either paste this into your R notebook/script or keep it as a separate file in your working directory and load the function with `` source("/path/to/plot_QQ_function.R")``
+We have added a function for this here: <a id="raw-url" href="https://raw.githubusercontent.com/troe27/UU-GWAS04/master/scripts/plot_QQ_function.R">plot_QQ_function.R</a>. you can either paste this into your R notebook/script or keep it as a separate file in your working directory and load the function with `` source("/path/to/plot_QQ_function.R")``

-either way, you can then plot them like so:
+either way, you can then plot it like so:
 ```R
 plot_qq(pval_ori,20000) # 20000 is the numbers of markers
 ```